U.S. to donate 500 million Pfizer vaccine doses to the world -sources | Health

 U.S. President Joe Biden will announce the deal on Thursday at the Group of Seven meeting of the world's wealthiest countries in Britain, one of the people said.
 The deal was negotiated over the past four weeks by White House COVID-19 response coordinator Jeff Zients and the coronavirus task force team, one of the sources said.

 CNBC reported on Wednesday that the United States is also talking with Moderna Inc about buying some of its shots to donate to other countries.
-The White House and Pfizer declined to comment.
-Moderna did not immediately respond to requests for comment.
+A Moderna spokesperson said the company is interested in possibly providing the U.S. government with COVID-19 shots to give to low- and middle-income countries but declined to comment on any discussions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)